-During the three years ended September 30, 2021, the Company's activities have focused on funding, work at Kansas State University to develop processes to manufacture Hydrogen and quality Graphene, and to create customized Graphene solutions for specific applications.
+Over the past three years, the Company's activities have focused on funding, work at Kansas State University to develop processes to manufacture Hydrogen and quality Graphene, and to create customized Graphene solutions for specific applications.
 In December 2021, the Company began trading on the Canadian Stock Exchange.

-During the three-month period ended March 31, 2022, the Company was focused on transforming the Company from an R&D focused company to a mainly commercialization focused company.
+Year-to-date, the Company was focused on transforming the Company from an R&D focused company to a mainly commercialization focused company.
 The change followed Harold Davidson's resignation as CEO and Chairman of the Board of Directors, the appointment of Stuart Jara as CEO and Chairman of the Board of Directors and the promotion of Kjirstin Breure as President and Board Director.
-During this period, the Company developed the commercialization strategy identifying target markets.
-The Company will be enhancing its team, both at the management level and Board level with talent from the target markets in the coming months.
+During this period, the Company developed and is executing on the commercialization strategy, focusing on identifying target markets.
+The Company will be enhancing its team, consistent with the strategy, both at the management level and Board level with talent from the target markets.
+The company already hired key personnel to operate our new production facility in Kansas and will be hiring key business development and commercialization people over the coming months.
 Logan Anderson also resigned as CFO.
 An interim CFO was appointed in May 2022.

-During the period, the Company made significant progress building out its production facility in Manhattan, Kansas, which is on track to be completed in June 2022.
-This site will be the home of our first full scale production cell and the center of ongoing Hydrograph R&D. As at March 31, 2022, the Company had expended a total of \$3,172,285 to develop its technology and \$554,680 to develop its production facility.
+During the period, the company made significant progress completing the build out of its production facility in Manhattan, Kansas, and, as already mentioned, hiring key production people.
+This site will be the home of our first full scale production cell and the center of ongoing Hydrograph R&D.